ManuelTechert/100-days-of-code/log.md

 You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert When I'm far enough, to publish my little Jarvis at Google Actions you will be given a link to that.

+### Day 3: December 2, 2017

+**Today's Progress**:

+I made some more progress on the Front-End-Certificate.
+Currently I'm learning something about bootstrap.
+I was thinking about my plans for the next few days.
+I definitely want to do something in React-Native, nothing too complicated.
+I already created a starter-project in my 100days-of-code-project repository.
+Actually I wanted to get more stuff done today, but unfortunately I'm feeling like I'm getting a bit ill.

+**Thoughts:**:

+The challenges about bootstrap weren't that hard to complete.
+It was just about adding some different classes to my HTML-elements and understanding what their impact is.
+I'm struggling with the choose of a project to start with.
+So many things I want to try.

+**Link to work:**:

+You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert My initial React-Native project is located at https://github.com/ManuelTechert/100days-of-code-projects in the "example" folder.
+Yet is doesn't contain any written code.